 The thief tipped his hat forward, a smirk on his lips.
 "Immortality."

-Such impertinent information, a colossal truth.
 Their real identities, their lives away from hidden rooftops and seeping moonlight.
 Their goals.
 None of that seemed to matter up here—in their own diminutive little universe, far removed from life as they knew it.

 Kaito treaded the distance between he and the detective.

 Even in the dim light, he could see the flickering expressions—hesitation?—in the boy's face.
-He tilted the chin up, so he could get a better look at the wide eyes.
+He tilted his chin up, so he could get a better look at the wide eyes.
 Shinichi's mouth was set in a firm line, unwavering.
 His shoulders were stiff, however.
 From what?
 Fear?